John Perry (philosopher)

-John Richard Perry (born 1943) is Henry Waldgrave Stuart Professor of Philosophy Emeritus at Stanford University and Distinguished Professor of Philosophy Emeritus at the University of California, Riverside.
+John Richard Perry (born January 16, 1943) is an American philosopher who is professor emeritus at Stanford University and the University of California, Riverside.
 He has made significant contributions to philosophy in the fields of philosophy of language, metaphysics, and philosophy of mind.
 He is known primarily for his work on situation semantics (together with Jon Barwise), reflexivity, indexicality, personal identity, and self-knowledge.

 Life and career

 John Perry was born in Lincoln, Nebraska on January 16, 1943.
-He received his B.A. in philosophy from Doane College in 1964.
-And he received his Ph.D. in philosophy from Cornell University in 1968 with a dissertation on "Identity."
-The latter was taken under the supervision of Sydney Shoemaker.
+He received his B.A. in philosophy from Doane College in 1964, and his Ph.D. in philosophy from Cornell University in 1968 with a thesis entitled Identity.
+In the acknowledgements of his thesis, he thanked professors Keith Donnellan, Max Black, and Sydney Shoemaker for their support.